o2r-project/architecture/docs/01_introduction-and-goals.md

 ### 1.1 Requirements Overview

-The system must provide a reliable way to create, execute, and manipulate reproducibility packages of computational resesearch.
+The system must provide a reliable way to create, execute, and manipulate reproducibility packages of computational research.
 At its core is the **Executable Research Compendium (ERC)**, see [ERC specification](http://o2r.info/erc-spec) and the publication _["Opening the Publication Process with Executable Research Compendia"](https://doi.org/10.1045/january2017-nuest)_.
-A draft of a web API implementing the requirements can be found [here](http://o2r.info/o2r-web-api/).
+A web **API** describing the reproducibility service can be found [here](http://o2r.info/o2r-web-api/), and its **reference implementation** [here](https://github.com/o2r-project/reference-implementation).

 ### 1.2 Quality Goals